-Paul said his brother's version of events was untrue: "I had nothing to do with the assault."
-He said he was going to have his brother's name "peeled off" the house's deed in order to pay for his medical expenses and all he has been put through.
+Paul said his brother's version of events was untrue: "I had nothing to do with the assault.

 Paul listed his injuries: a broken wrist, eight broken fingers, a broken nose and 50 staples in his head.
 He remains in a rehabilitation facility.

 Both men have pleaded not guilty to the same charges -- assault and battery with a dangerous weapon.
 John was arraigned last month; Paul's arraignment was held until Friday because he had been in the hospital.